Harry Potter and the Deathly Hallows – Part 1 (soundtrack): Development

-The recording sessions started on 14 August 2010 with the London Symphony Orchestra performing the score, with orchestrations provided by Desplat, Conrad Pope, Jean-Pascal Beintus, Nan Schwartz, Richard Stewart, Clifford Tasner and Alejandro de la Llosa.
+The recording sessions started on 14 August 2010 with a 105-piece of the London Symphony Orchestra performing the score, with orchestrations provided by Desplat, Conrad Pope, Jean-Pascal Beintus, Nan Schwartz, Richard Stewart, Clifford Tasner and Alejandro de la Llosa.
 Pope, who served as an orchestrator on the first three Potter films and the supervising orchestrator on Deathly Hallows, commented that Desplat's music is "exciting and vigorous".
 He added on his Facebook profile that "Harry flies, fights and conjures.
 All accompanied by the distinctive, definitely non-generic voice of Desplat.
 Those who love melodies, harmonies and emotions in their film scores should be pleased.
 Reminds one of the old days."